aetherwebsitetoken-art/lincoln-hall-calendar/README.md

-# Lincoln Hall Sports Calendar — auto-updating setup
+# Lincoln Hall Sports Calendar

-This folder contains everything needed to host a Lincoln Hall athletics calendar that **updates itself automatically**, including picking up brand new teams/sports the moment QuickScores creates a schedule for them (e.g. a Boys Volleyball team after tryouts) — with no manual editing required.
+This folder contains everything needed to host a Lincoln Hall athletics calendar that **updates itself automatically**, including picking up brand new teams/sports the moment QuickScores creates a schedule for them (ex. a Boys Volleyball team after tryouts) with no manual editing required.

 ## How it works